 How do you identify risks and opportunities?
-Why would you?
-What do risks and opportunities have in common?
+What do they have in common?
+What makes them relevant?

 The Risk Management Process in a nutshell